brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 keep hiking.
 Trust me, just stop.
 I brought a book with me on the first part of the trip and it provided something to fill the down time and reduced the temptation to press to another shelter.

+You'll meet some nice AT hikers and will likely want to hike with them.
+Keep in mind that these folks have been hiking for multiple months and have covered >1,600 miles.
+Don't pace yourself against seasoned hikers during the first few days of your hike.
+Start slow.

 Mental Approach
 ---------------